bestesengul/AutismSpectrumDisorderProject-ScienceExperiment/README.md

 Within the scope of the project, a game based educational application simulating Science experiments is first developed.

+The educational application is developped with Unity by @BarisKilicGsu, @loradow, @bestesengul

 Thanks @MuhammedErdogan for his important contributions.